-When we are talking about teaching children as young as 6-7 to meditate we are teaching them how to seek God and open themselves to his love and his plans.
+When we are talking about teaching children as young as 6-7 to meditate, we are teaching them how to seek God and open themselves to his love and his plans.

-Meditation is to help me to meet the living God hence it has many forms.
-It needs some preparation some stilling, quietening so that I am aware of myself and aware of God.
-This is prayer.
-Therefore relaxing, breathing, exercising, lying on the floor can indeed be a preparation for prayer if it calms me, draws me together, the image of somebody praying and trying to meditate is a crab with its claws down into its body, or octopus with legs curled up.
+Meditation helps us to meet the living God hence it has many forms.
+It needs some preparation e.g. some stilling, calming, breathing exercises so that we become aware of ourselves and aware of God.
+An image of somebody praying and trying to meditate is a crab with its claws down into its body, or octopus with legs curled up.
 It is for this stillness, this greater calm that I can look at God and find a bridge - the bridge can be a scene in Gospel a phrase in Scripture or something that allows me to look into God.